 3. Sell unwanted DVDs and CDs

-Make some extra cash selling your old, unwanted DVDs, CDs, games, books and tickets on websites like Play.com, Amazon.co.uk, eBay and MusicMagpie.
+Make some extra money selling your old, unwanted DVDs, CDs, games, books and tickets on websites like Play.com, Amazon.co.uk, eBay and MusicMagpie.
 In fact, why not de-clutter your whole house and sell everything you no longer need?!

-4. Make cash from your driveway
+4. Make extra money from your driveway

-5. NHS secretaries – make money transcribing
+5. NHS secretaries – make extra money transcribing

 If you’re a medical secretary you can make extra money by transcribing medical notes in your spare time.
 Companies, such as DICT8, will pay you to write up medical notes and the best bit is that you don’t even have to leave your own home, as they’ll send all the information you need to your computer.
 You can do as much or as little as you want, and you’re paid on a ‘per line’ basis.